Jennifer Marlowe: Jennifer at WKRP

 Jennifer is the receptionist at the AM radio station WKRP.
 She sits at a desk in the lobby, answering the few phone calls the station gets and taking messages.
 Jennifer is very clear about what her job does and does not entail: she does not take dictation, type letters, or make or get coffee.
 As she explains in one episode, "I am a receptionist.
 Receptionists receive.
 They offer comfort, provide support, answer a few telephone calls.
 But they do not type, unless it's for a very good cause."
 When asked if she belongs to a union, she says she is a member of the exclusive "Sisterhood of Blond Receptionists," adding "If you saw our minimum salary, you'd have a heart attack and die."

 Her primary job at the station is providing support and comfort for the station's general manager, Arthur Carlson, a befuddled middle-aged man whose sole qualification for management appears to be that his mother owns the station.
 Carlson avoids both work and controversy and depends on Jennifer to shield him from people and situations he wants to avoid.
 Jennifer uses various tactics, including telling people that he's dead.

-In the first-season episode "Mama's Review", it is revealed that Jennifer is the highest-paid station employee, with a salary of $24,000 per year ($ today), well above the $17,500 salary ($ today) of Dr. Johnny Fever, WKRP's highest rated DJ (season 1 "Goodbye, Johnny").
+The first-season episode "Mama's Review" reveals that Jennifer is the highest-paid station employee, with a salary of $24,000 per year ($ today), well above the $17,500 salary ($ today) of Dr. Johnny Fever, WKRP's highest-rated DJ (season 1, "Goodbye, Johnny").
 However, there is never any suggestion of impropriety between Mr. Carlson and Jennifer.
 In fact one of the running gags of the show is Mr. Carlson's almost childlike reliance on Jennifer as a maternal nurturing figure, perhaps due to the fact that Carlson's own mother was anything but nurturing.
-Mr. Carlson treats Jennifer with great respect and deference and Mr. Carlson's wife Carmen is also shown to be on very friendly terms with her.
-And although never spoken, it is evident that Mrs. Carlson (Mr. Carlson's mother and the owner of the station) considers Jennifer as somewhat of an equal.
+Mr. Carlson treats Jennifer with great respect and deference, and Mr. Carlson's wife Carmen is also shown to be on very friendly terms with her.
+And although never spoken, it is evident that Mrs. Carlson considers Jennifer as somewhat of an equal.